katsew/docker-nfs/README.md

 # docker-nfs

-Auto configuration cli for insert docker nfs driver config into `/etc/exports`.
+Auto configuration cli for insert docker nfs config.
+Command will do the following actions:

+1. Insert config (or create new) `/etc/exports`
+2. Insert config (or create new) `/etc/nfs.conf`
+3. Restart `nfsd` if at least one of the file appears above updates

+:zap: Use this command with `sudo` or your config file will accidentally update!

 ## Installation